hellodeveye/report/README.md

 5.  **Login Process:**
     - Visit `http://localhost:5173` in your browser
-    - Click "使用飞书登录" button
+    - Choose either "使用飞书登录" or "使用钉钉登录" button
-    - You'll be redirected to Feishu's authentication page
+    - You'll be redirected to the selected platform's authentication page
-    - Scan the QR code with Feishu mobile app or login with credentials
+    - Scan the QR code with the corresponding mobile app or login with credentials
     - After successful authentication, you'll be redirected back to the main application

 ### Running with Kubernetes